MRTater/Satellite/README.md

 # Satellite
-Simulation program for satellite network base on MATLAB
+Simulation program for satellite network based on MATLAB